codebam/glassapp/README.md

 __BUILDS__

 MASTER is for code that has been polished and is ready to go for all the users.
-It will be pushed asap to the application server
+It will be pushed asap to the application server.
+Do not merge your branch directly to master, merge with the unstable branch first.

 UNSTABLE is for code that is not stable enough for average users.
 It is code that will be polished off and added to later builds.

 __BUGS__ should be reported in the issues section appropriately.

-Make sure to switch to your branch before committing and pushing.
+Make sure to switch to your branch before committing.

 Copyright © 2014